abyssal-potato/HAI3/.ai/targets/SCREENSETS.md

 - DETECT: eslint local/screen-inline-components

 ## PRE-DIFF CHECKLIST
-- [ ] No manual styling, inline styles, or hex colors.
+- [ ] @hai3/uikit used; local uikit only if missing (inline styles in base/ only).
-- [ ] No custom store patterns; slices use registerSlice with RootState augmentation.
+- [ ] Slices use registerSlice with RootState augmentation.
 - [ ] No direct slice imports; no barrel exports in events/ or effects/.
-- [ ] Icons exported and registered; API service isolated.
+- [ ] Icons exported; API service isolated; events/effects split by domain.
 - [ ] All text uses t(); loaders use I18nRegistry.createLoader.
-- [ ] useScreenTranslations for screen-level translations.
+- [ ] useScreenTranslations for screen-level; namespaces: screenset.id, screen.screenset.screen.
-- [ ] Namespaces follow screenset.id and screen.screenset.screen.
-- [ ] Events and effects split by domain.
-- [ ] No inline component definitions in *Screen.tsx.
+- [ ] No inline components or data arrays in *Screen.tsx.
-- [ ] No inline data arrays; data from API services per EVENTS.md.